The best description of this section of my site is something like “Twitter of my own” and Nadia’s words:

 21 March • 5:54 PM

 How much of what I do everyday is “work”?
-I’m not confident enough to say “it all adds up”.
+I’m not confident enough to say “it all adds up”, knowing how careless I am about time spent.

 18 March • 12:16 AM